typesafegithub/github-workflows-kt/README.md

    does the final piece of job.

    Alternatively, apart from `toYaml()` which returns a string, there's also `writeToFile()` which puts the string straight into the file specified in workflow's `targetFile`.
-It may come in handy when having a single script generate multiple workflows.
+It may come in handy when having a single script generating multiple workflows.
 4. Generate the YAML by calling the above script and redirecting its output to the desired YAML file path:
    ```
    .github/workflows/hello_world_workflow.main.kts > .github/workflows/hello_world_workflow.yml